 1. Premature Ejaculation:

 It is described as a condition when a man ejaculates a bit sooner than his partner wishes.
 It takes place nearly within a minute of vaginal penetration.
 Both physical and psychological factors can be the cause of premature ejaculation.
 Physical causes include prostate problems, usage of recreational drugs or thyroid problems.
-It is usually due to overactive or underactive thyroid gland.
+It is usually due to the overactive or underactive thyroid gland.
 Common psychological causes are depression, stress, relationship problems and anxiety regarding sexual performance.
 Treatments available for premature ejaculation include behavioral technique, oral medications, pelvic floor exercises, usage of condoms and proper counseling.
+(8)

 2. Delayed Ejaculation:

 It is also known as male orgasmic disorder and is classified in to two sections (9):

 - Unable to ejaculate at all even when a man wants to and his erection is normal

 The possible physical causes of delayed ejaculation include diabetes, increasing age, spinal cord injuries, multiple sclerosis and surgery of the bladder or prostate gland.
 The treatments for delayed ejaculation include Sex Therapy, medications such as Periactin and Pseudoephedrine.

 3. Retrograde Ejaculation: